mwiater/gollamacli/README.md

 ```

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Ensure that tests run successfully before submitting your contribution.
+Contributions are welcome.
+For major changes, open an issue to discuss the proposal before submitting a pull request.
+Always run the test suite (and applicable coverage checks) prior to sharing your work.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is distributed under the [MIT License](LICENSE).